thestrukture/GoGet/README.md

 # GoGet-from-Github
 Download dependencies as you write your code.
+JS plugin of [the Struktue IDE](https://github.com/thestrukture/IDE).

 # Demo